ycpcs/cs320-spring2024/lectures/lecture07.md

 -   The customer is always "in the loop" and decides what work will be done.
 Developers don't spend time implementing unnecessary features.
 The most important features are the ones implemented first.
 -   The system remains in a "ready to deploy" state at all times.
 (It might not implement all required features, but the features that are implemented work correctly.)

-Let's look at some examples of what an agile development spring schedule looks like.
+Let's take a look at some examples of what an agile development sprint schedule looks like and how it leads to incremental improvements in application functionality.